NetLogo/BehaviorSpace-Extension/README.md

 created in the code will persist for the duration of the current NetLogo session if not cleared with the `bspace:clear-experiments` command (see [`bspace:clear-experiments`](#bspaceclear-experiments)).

+Experiments created in the code will have the following default values:

+Pre Experiment Commands: empty
+Setup Commands: empty
+Go Commands: empty
+Post Run Commands: empty
+Post Experiment Commands: empty
+Repetitions: 1
+Sequential Run Order: true
+Run Metrics Every Step: true
+Run Metrics Condition: empty
+Time Limit: 0
+Stop Condition: empty
+Metrics: empty
+Variables: empty
+Threads: determined by number of processor cores Recommended Max Threads: determined by number of processor cores
+Table: empty
+Spreadsheet: empty
+Stats: empty
+Lists: empty
+Update View: true
+Update Plots And Monitors: true

+Any properties can also be set explicitly to other default values.
+For code blocks, you can specify "do nothing" with an empty pair of square brackets.

 ## Primitives

 ### Experiment Management